The Rogue's March: Satire or pranking

 The Rogue's March concept has often been used for satirical purposes, especially during the Napoleonic Wars.

-On 17 March 1735 John Barlow, organist of St Paul's Church, Bedford, was dismissed for playing The Rogue's March while the Mayor and Aldermen were processing down the aisle.
+On 17 March 1735, John Barlow, organist of St Paul's Church, Bedford, was dismissed for playing The Rogue's March while the Mayor and Aldermen were processing down the aisle.

-In March 1825 in Union, Maine, Captain Lewis Bachelder was court-martialled for letting the regimental band strike up The Rogue's March when their colonel entered.
+In March 1825, in Union, Maine, Captain Lewis Bachelder was court-martialled for letting the regimental band strike up The Rogue's March when their colonel entered.

 In literature and popular culture

-The expression "to face the music" (to confront the unavoidable) may derive from the Rogue's March ritual, though there are alternative theories.
+The expression "to face the music", to confront the unavoidable, may derive from the Rogue's March ritual, though there are alternative theories.

-The Rogue's March: A Romance, a novel by E. W. Hornung (author of the Raffles stories), is set in Australia and was in part inspired by the Sudds-Thompson case mentioned in this article.
+The Rogue's March: A Romance, a novel by E. W. Hornung, author of the Raffles stories, is set in Australia and was in part inspired by the Sudds-Thompson case mentioned in this article.

-In the monologue "Sam Drummed Out". written in 1935 by R.P Weston and Bert Lee and most notably performed by Stanley Holloway, Private Sam Small is court-martialed for "maliciously putting cold water in beer in the Sergeants' canteen."
+In the 1935 monologue "Sam Drummed Out", by R.P Weston and Bert Lee and most notably performed by Stanley Holloway, Private Sam Small is court-martialed for "maliciously putting cold water in beer in the Sergeants' canteen."
 When he refuses to defend himself, he is found guilty and "drummed out": "Then the drums and the pipes played the Rogues March/ And the Colonel he sobbed and said, 'Sam,/ You're no longer a Soldier, I'm sorry to say/ Sam, Sam, you're a dirty old man.'"

 Rogue's March is a 1953 American film in which a British officer is falsely accused of treason and drummed out of the regiment.

-Rogue's March (1982) is a noir spy novel by "W. T. Tyler" (Samuel J. Hamrick) about a CIA officer in Central Africa.
+Rogue's March is a 1982 noir spy novel by "W. T. Tyler" (Samuel J. Hamrick) about a CIA officer in Central Africa.